marcellourbani/sapdumpmcp/README.md

 you can test the server by connecting to the [mcp inspector](http://127.0.0.1:6274) and select transport type **Streamable HTTP** and URL **[http://localhost:3000/mcp](http://localhost:3000/mcp)**

 Will only work if your .env file points to a valid server, as the inspector doesn't support headers based connections

+## Environment variables

+Instead of using http headers, the server can be configured to use rnvironment variables (perhaps stored in a .env file) This will allow anyone with access to the server to run queries, so it's not recommended unless you restrict access in some other way
+The relevant variables are:

+* ABAP_ADT_URL
+* ABAP_ADT_USER
+* ABAP_ADT_PASSWORD
+* PORT

+By default the server will listen to port 3000

 ## Vscode/Github copilot